 OUR WORK IN PROGRESS

-DCABPI is assisting The City of Durham Transportation Department to enlighten community residents and businesses about the Transit Planning and Operations Analysis (TPOA) Project.
-The community engagement work we are doing this fiscal year will help the TPOA Project to better serve local residents.
-DCABPI has held meetings with key Transportation Department staff members along with the Transportation Engagement Consultant to learn about the project and provide community input with regard to the TPOA Project.
+DCABPI assisted The City of Durham Transportation Department to enlighten community residents and businesses about the Transit Planning and Operations Analysis (TPOA) Project.
+The community engagement work done helped TPOA Project planning efforts to better serve local residents.
+DCABPI has held meetings with key Transportation Department staff members in addition with the Transportation Engagement Consultant to learn about the project and provide community input with regard to the TPOA Project.

 BETTER BUS PROJECT OVERVIEW

-The 18-month Better Bus Project consists of five individual projects that will identify GoDurham bus access and service improvements system-wide, with additional focus on GoDurham Routes 3 and 5.
+The 18-month Better Bus Project consisted of five individual projects that identified GoDurham bus access and service improvements system-wide, with additional focus on GoDurham Routes 3 and 5.

 The Public engagement for the Better Bus Project is guided by the Equitable Community Engagement Blueprint, adopted by the City of Durham in 2019.
 To learn more about each of the five projects, Click > Better Bus Project.